Party Wall FAQS

-An Award is an official document, written and served by designated Surveyors, to resolve disputes between the parties involved, so as to allow the works to continue.
+An party wall award is an official document, written and served by designated Surveyors, to resolve disputes between the parties involved, so as to allow the works to continue.
 Details of how the work is to be carried out and who is liable for any additional costs or fees will be included.

 Usually, this will be the Building Owner.